pelillian/Keep-to-Bear/README.md

 Replace /path/to with the correct path to these files (set_time.py is in this repo and the Takeout folder should be the one you just downloaded).
 `python /path/to/Keep-to-Bear/set_time.py /path/to/Takeout/Keep/*.html`

-Then import all the html files into Bear, checking "Keep original dates" and "Use file name as title".
+Then import all the html files into Bear (File -> Import Notes), checking "Keep original dates" and "Use file name as title".

+If you use the pound (#) character in your notes, Bear might pick it up as a tag.
+You can go through these and wrap them in backticks (\`) so they won't get added as tags.